COMPREDICT-GmbH/CanLogSyncServ/README.md

 # CanLogSyncServ
 `CanLogSyncServ` is a small and lightweight tool for providing an easy accessable interface to DBC CAN signals by an user defined signal ID over a IPC protocol based on ZeroMQ and protobuf.
-For this the tool is optimized for performance.
+For this the tool acts like a Zero-order holder and is optimized for performance.

 The IPC protocol is using the ZeroMQ Publisher/Subscriber pattern in combination with protobuf: